 FERPA is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-For more information regarding your student privacy rights, please visit: https://registrar.sdsu.edu/students/additional_resources_students/student_privacy_ferpa professional program.
-They are expected to maintain this certification throughout their clinical experiences.
-It is not the responsibility of the MSAT or a clinical site to certify the ATS or pay for the cost of the certification(s).
-Students should check with their clinical site for their specific recommendation on how to obtain/maintain certification.
+For more information regarding your student privacy rights, please visit: https://registrar.sdsu.edu/students/additional resources students/student privacy ferpa